Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 Execution immediately halts if the run limit is insufficient to apply the cost of the instruction.
 In such case, the run limit is left unchanged (instead of becoming negative) and the execution halts.
 If the instruction defines two cost values (before and after the execution), and the first one did not cause the VM to halt, then its effects are not reversed.
 E.g. if the instruction cost is defined as `2;6` and the run limit is 5, then the first cost (2) is applied successfully (run limit becomes 3) and the second cost (6) halts execution leaving the run limit at 3.
 This value then can be refunded to the parent VM of a [CHECKPREDICATE](#checkpredicate) instruction.

 Stack diagrams tell how top items of the data stack are replaced with new items.
 E.g. a stack diagram `(a b → c d)` says that the topmost item `b` and preceding item `a` are removed from the data stack and items `c` and `d` are pushed one after another.

+### Non-executed instructions

+Typically, all instructions must be executed in order for the execution to succeed.
+However, [JUMP](#jump) and [JUMPIF](#jumpif) instructions may cause the program to skip some of the instructions by “jumping over” them.
+If that happens, those instructions are not executed.
+This also means, that if those instructions are unassigned and [reserved for future expansion](#expansion-opcodes), they do not cause the execution to fail even if [expansion flag](#vm-state) is off.

 ### Instructions pushing data on stack